todiane/sologamyp1/README.md

 Font awesome icons were used from <https://fontawesome.com>

 The quote used on the header image is a line from the chrous of the song Greatest Love of All by Whitney Houston.

+Videos on the topic taken from Vimeo and YouTube.